 Protocol on Flood Protection to FASRB, aimed at regulation of the issues related to sustainable flood protection by means of prevention and/or reduction of flood hazard, by undertaking appropriate measures and activities, along with adequate measures for the environment protection, entered into force on November 27, 2015.
-According to a provision of the Protocol, the Parties should develop a FRM Plan, which defines the goals of the flood risk management of common interest on the basin level, measures to achieve these goals, mechanisms of coordination on the basin-wide level and a mode of joint cooperation of the Parties in flood defense emergency situations.
-The bodies responsible for implementation of the Protocol have been officially designated by Croatia and Serbia so far.
+According to a provision of the Protocol, the Parties should develop a FRM Plan, which defines the goals of the flood risk management of common interest on the basin level, measures to achieve these goals, mechanisms of coordination on the basin-wide level and a mode of joint cooperation of the Protocol have been officially designated by Croatia and Serbia so far.